HowTo: ESPEasy – Connect VL53L0X / VL53L1X distance sensor to the ESP8266 / ESP32 and read its data

 Now you can solder the cables to the corresponding contacts as shown.

-When fully prepared, the whole thing should look something like this.
+When everything is fully prepared, it should look something like this.

 Connect the distance sensor to the Wemos D1 Mini

-Now of course the sensor still has to be connected to the microcontroller.
+Now of course the sensor has to be connected to the microcontroller.

-Then you can solder the previously prepared connection cable to the microcontroller.
+You can then solder the previously prepared connecting cable to the microcontroller.

 Install the distance sensor